LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 Audio statements currently aren't supported by LiveEngage.

 ### Video
 Video statements currently aren't supported by LiveEngage.
-As an alternative, use a text statement that includes the video URL as a link.
+As an alternative, use a Text statement that includes the video URL as a link.

 ### Apple Rich Links
 **For Apple Business Chat only.**